MicrosoftDocs/azure-dev-docs/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ### Enable diagnostics and query metrics

 When debugging, it's helpful to have the response diagnostics string and query metrics from the Cosmos DB SDK.

-Response diagnostics string is logged by the Cosmos DB SDK on the client side, whereas query metrics are logged by the backend and are provided to the Cosmos DB SDK.
+The Cosmos DB SDK logs the response diagnostics string on the client side.
+The back end logs the query metrics and provides them to the Cosmos DB SDK.

 The `ResponseDiagnosticsProcessor.processResponseDiagnostics` method gets called after every API call in the Spring Data Cosmos DB SDK.
 Therefore, it's important that your implementation ensures high performance by being bug-free and avoiding complexity.
-For example, you should not log the complete set of diagnostics information in this method because the amount of information involved would create a significant performance cost.
+For example, you shouldn't log the complete set of diagnostics information in this method because the amount of information involved would create a significant performance cost.
 You should also use the `Debug` logging level to avoid affecting the application performance.

 The following code shows an example of how to implement the `ResponseDiagnosticsProcessor` interface.